Your browser is not supported

 We also think digital cash could encourage innovation and competition in paying for things.
 For example, New Zealanders still can't make instant digital payments unless they are with the same bank.
 With digital cash, payments would be instant.

-If we introduce digital cash, you could use it the same way you use money today, like sending money to whānau or friends or buying goods in shops or online.
-You could use digital cash to pay for things, instantly, anytime, anywhere in New Zealand.
-You could even use it when the power is out, or the internet is down.
+If we introduce Digital Cash, you could use it the same way you use money today, like sending money to whānau or friends or buying goods in shops or online.
+You could use Digital Cash to pay for things, instantly, anytime, anywhere in New Zealand at a reasonable cost.

 It would be a universally accepted digital form of payment.